RyanMullins/Geog461W.SP2014.Labs/Demos/Animation/readme.md

 An updater is a function.
 While this is not a requirement, I like to define an updater function to take in a single parameter, _increment_, that tells it how far forward or backward to jump through the animation.
 Inside the function, the first thing you do is increment the counter.
 Then you update the different UI components to show the data for that step in the animation.

-A timer is another variable, created by making a call to the [settimeout()][timeout] function.
+A timer is another variable, created by making a call to the [setTimeout()][timeout] function.
 The setTimeout() function has two parameters, _function_ and _duration_.
 The _duration_ parameter allows you to define the frequency that the timer will go off in milliseconds.
 The _function_ parameter is a reference to the function that should be called every time the timer goes off.
 The function returns a unique identifier (UID), a Number, for the timer you just created.
 You should always store the UID for a timer in a variable, otherwise there will be no way to turn it off.
 Below is a complete example of how to initialize a timer that goes off every half-second and increments updates the UI by one step.

 ```JavaScript